lexurco/manpager.org_aa/README.txt

    Now I believe that some of the text files I publish via gopher may be subjects of copyright, so I now also have a small notice at the bottom of such files.

+Q: What sort of Unix do you run?
+A: Mostly OpenBSD, though I'd like to get Linux on a separate machine.